top of page

 4. Come prepared.

 Create a cheat sheet of questions you could ask someone you meet for the first time, for instance: what your hobbies are?
-This one from Shauna Douglas is very comprehensive.
+These recommendations from BetterUp are very comprehensive.

 5. Practice active listening skills.